niyniy123/tp/docs/DeveloperGuide.md

 This appendix lists planned enhancements for upcoming releases.

 1. Make product terminology consistent across UI, logs, and docs
-   - Feature flaw: Mixed "AddressBook" terms remain in UI messages, class names, and diagrams, which can confuse users (e.g., error logs mention `AddressBookStorage`).
+   - Feature flaw: Mixed "AddressBook" terms remain in class names, and diagrams, which can confuse users (e.g., error logs mention `AddressBookStorage`).
    - Change: Standardize user-facing terminology to "CaseTrack" and patient-centric terms.
-Update UI strings, log messages, and documentation references.
+Update log messages, and documentation references.
 No functional behavior changes.
    - Sample outputs:
      - Before: `Failed to save AddressBook to file.`
      - After: `Failed to save CaseTrack data to file.`